 - the course syllabus

-- in-class assignments

 - reading assignments

+- lecture slides

+- in-class group work assignments

-- homework instructions
+- homework assignments

-- reflections
+• reflections

-- quizzes

 Updates that affect the delivery method of this course will be communicated in a timely fashion.
 If it becomes necessary to move this course completely online, any changes will be communicated to the students via Canvas.